kosi-libs/Kodein/README2.md

 }
 ```

-Note that you can have multiple bindings of the same type, as long as they are binded with different tags.
+Note that you can have multiple bindings of the same type, as long as they are bound with different tags.
 You can have only one binding of a certain type with no tag.

 ### Constant binding